C# Singleton

 Singleton Pattern Pros & Cons

 • Lead to tight coupling between classes.
 Classes that depend on the Singleton instance are aware of its existence and how to access it, which may lead to a strong coupling between the classes.
-As a result, it’s difficult to change the Singleton class or the classes that depend on the Singleton class without affecting other parts of the system.
+As a result, it’s challenging to change the Singleton class or the classes that depend on the Singleton class without affecting other parts of the system.

 Singleton implementation in C#